TBR2000/password-genie/README.md

 GIVEN I have an account in the password genie app
 WHEN log in THEN I am presented with a dashboard
-AND I have the option to create a new password item, edit an existing password and delete an existing password.
+AND I have the option to create a new item, view an exisitng item, edit an existing item and delete an existing item.

-GIVEN I have logged in to the password genie app
+GIVEN I have logged in to the password genie app,
-WHEN I choose to create a new password item THEN I am presented with a form AND I need to enter a name, a username and auto-generate a password WHEN I submit the form THEN I am taken back to the dashboard and I can see my newly created password item
+WHEN I choose to create a new item THEN I am presented with a form.
+AND I need to enter a website name, url of website, username and type a password or generate a password using a modal with different user requirement.
+WHEN I submit the form THEN I am taken back to the dashboard and I can see my newly created item.

-GIVEN I have logged in to the password genie app
-WHEN I choose to edit an existing item THEN I am presented with a pre-filled form with existing data AND I can edit the name, username, and generate a new password WHEN I submit the form THEN I am taken back to the dashboard and I can see my updated password item
+WHEN I choose to edit an existing item THEN I am presented with a pre-filled form with existing data AND I can edit the website name, url of website, username and type or generate a new password using a modal with different user requirement

-GIVEN I have logged in to the password genie app
+WHEN I submit the form THEN I am taken back to the dashboard and I can see my updated password item.
-WHEN I choose to delete an existing item THEN the password item is removed from the dashboard
+WHEN I choose to delete an existing item THEN the password item is removed from the dashboard.
 ```
 ## Contributors
 1. [Diana Keosswanto](https://github.com/dianakoeswanto)